 UGCB tasting of red and white wines from Graves/Pessac-Leognan at Malartic Lagraviere (blind)

-One of the most successful appellations in 2014 vintage, some stunning reds and even better whites.
+One of the most successful appellations in 2014 vintage, with some stunning reds and even better whites.
 A big surprise for me was Larrivet Haut Brion, which made excellent red and fabulous white in 2014.
-LOwest rating was 89p in reds and 89-90 in whites.
+The lowest rating was 89p in reds and 89-90 in whites.

-My cherry picks in whites: classy, refined and sophisticated Domine de Chevalier (96+), big surprise Larrivet Haut Brion (94-95p) with stunning complexity, richness and acidity, refined de Fieuzal (93+p) with a sophisticated touch, similarly impressive de France (93+p), La Louviere, Latour Martillac, Pape Clement and Smith Haut Lafitte (all rated 93p) with great acidity, splendid structure and fine complexity, pretty intense and with excellent acidity Carbonnieux, Ferrande and Malartic Lagraviere (all rated 92-93p), refined, well-defined and well-structured Bouscaut (92+p) and crispy and "well-acidified" Olivier (91-92p) and Rahoul (91+p).
+My cherry picks in whites: classy, refined, and sophisticated Domine de Chevalier (96+), big surprise Larrivet Haut Brion (94-95p) with stunning complexity, richness, and acidity, refined de Fieuzal (93+p) with a sophisticated touch, similarly impressive de France (93+p), La Louviere, Latour Martillac, Pape Clement and Smith Haut Lafitte (all rated 93p) with great acidity, splendid structure, and delicate complexity, pretty intense and with excellent acidity Carbonnieux, Ferrande and Malartic Lagraviere (all rated 92-93p), refined, well-defined and well-structured Bouscaut (92+p) and crispy and "well-acidified" Olivier (91-92p) and Rahoul (91+p).

 Climens

-As usual tasting of several lots and blends and it's always very interesting to taste these.
-We were treated by several vintages of Cyprés and Grand Vin.
+As usual, tasting of several lots and blends, and it's always exciting to taste these.
+Several vintages of Cyprés and Grand Vin treated us.
 Thanks for that!
 It underlined the fantastic ability of Climens to make some heavenly wines.
 2014 is a shining star here.

-2013 Cypres de Climens had fine nose and taste of grapefruit, good intensity of botrytised flavours, very good acidity and sweetness.
+2013 Cypres de Climens had a fine nose and taste of grapefruit, good intensity of botrytised flavors, and very good acidity and sweetness.
 Honeyed finish.
 89p.

 2013 Climens - great intensity of botrytised flavours, great acidity, rich sophisticated, very long finish.
 95p

-2012 Climens - light texture, finesse, very nice acidity and sweetness, some richness, elegant and with nice and slightly short aftertaste.
+2012 Climens - light texture, finesse, very nice acidity and sweetness, some richness, elegance, and with nice and slightly short aftertaste.
 93p.

-2011 Climens - potent, with great acidity and minerality, very intense botrytised flavours of orange peel and honey melon, sophisticated touch, richness and great length.
+2011 Climens - potent, with great acidity and minerality, intense botrytised flavours of orange peel and honey melon, sophisticated touch, richness, and great length.
 Awesome effort.
 96+p.

-2010 Climens - entertained with incredibly intense flavours of acacia honey, honey, melon, orange peel, sophisticated touch, perfect balance between sweetness and acidity, stunning complexity and mega long aftertaste.
+2010 Climens - entertained with incredibly intense flavours of acacia honey, honey, melon, orange peel, sophisticated touch, the perfect balance between sweetness and acidity, stunning complexity, and mega long aftertaste.
 99-100p.

 2009 Climens was a twin sister of 2010, slightly spicier on the palate, as mind-boggling.
 99-100p.

 UGCB tasting of Sauternes & Barsac in vintage 2014 at Sigalas Rabaud (blind) - weather conditions allowed first during "Indian summer" in September and October 2014 to make excellent vintage in Bordeaux' sweet district.
-2014 is on the line with successful 2011 and can with time exceed it significantly.
-23 wines were tasted.
+2014 is in line with the successful 2011 and can, with time, exceed it significantly.
+Twenty-three wines were tasted.

-My cherry picks were: de Fargues (95-96p), very intense and powerful wine with splendid botrytis, acidity and length, powerful Rieussec (94+p) with great intensity, complexity and sweetness, delicious (Nairac (94p) with great acidity, complexity and lot of botrytised flavours, a large group of excellent wines with great complexity, acidity and sweetness like Clos Haut Peyraguey, Coutet, Guiraud, Lafaurie Peyraguey, Suduiraut and La Tour Blanche, all rated 93-94p.
+My cherry picks were: de Fargues (95-96p), very intense and powerful wine with splendid botrytis, acidity, and length; powerful Rieussec (94+p) with great intensity, complexity, and sweetness, delicious (Nairac (94p) with great acidity, complexity and lot of botrytised flavors, a large group of excellent wines with great complexity, acidity and sweetness like Clos Haut Peyraguey, Coutet, Guiraud, Lafaurie Peyraguey, Suduiraut, and La Tour Blanche, all rated 93-94p.

-Doisy Daene rated 93+p with the intense flavour of grapefruit and apricot, powerful and long on the palate, fine botrytis and long finish, de Malle, Rayne Vigneau and Sigalas Rabaud just a notch behind with slightly less intensity of botrytised flavours but still rich and complex, all rated 93p, then Filhot and Rabaud Promis which displayed fine minerality, acidity and sweetness, both rated 92-93p.
-Then followed rich and well-defined de Myrat (92+p) and as so splendid Bastor Lamontagne, Broustet and Doisy Vedrines (all rated 92p).
+Doisy Daene rated 93+p with the intense flavor of grapefruit and apricot, powerful and long on the palate, fine botrytis and long finish, de Malle, Rayne Vigneau, and Sigalas Rabaud just a notch behind with slightly less intensity of botrytised flavors but still rich and complex, all rated 93p, then Filhot and Rabaud Promis which displayed fine minerality, acidity, and sweetness, both rated 92-93p.
+Then followed rich and well-defined de Myrat (92+p) and as so splendid Bastor Lamontagne, Broustet, and Doisy Vedrines (all rated 92p).

-There wasn't a single bad wine out of 23 ones I have tasted.
+There wasn't a single bad wine out of the 23 I tasted.

 Tuesday the 31st March

 Wines here suffered a little compared to other communes like f.i.
 Pauillac and St.Julien.
-Saying that, lesser wines did extremely well.
+Saying that, lesser wines did exceptionally well.

-Only one wine from Medoc, La Tour de By, it was well-made and with very good structure, 89p.
+Only one wine from Medoc, La Tour de By, was well-made and with a very good structure, 89p.

-In Listrac I liked the best Clarke and Fourcas Dupre (both rated 90p), in Moulis my cherry picks were Maucaillou and Poujeaux (both rated 90p).
+In Listrac, I liked Clarke and Fourcas Dupre (rated 90p); in Moulis, my cherry picks were Maucaillou and Poujeaux (rated 90p).

 In Margaux, I liked the best potent and complex Brane Cantenac and Rauzan Segla (93p to both), aromatic and well-defined Giscours (92-93p), well-made Prieure Lichine (92p), powerfully structured and intense Dauzac and Ferriere (both rated 91-92p)